pnsn/GFAST/README.txt

      functions can be used directly from Python.
 Hopefully, the compile.sh bash script is sufficient.
-Additionally, if you are installing to non-system standard directories you will need to set/modify your PYTHON_PATH and LD_LIBRARY_PATH environment variables.
-Furthermore,
+Additionally, if you are installing to non-system standard directories you will need to set/modify your LD_LIBRARY_PATH environment variable.

-     the calling sequences have been altered for C's benefit so the Python legacy source will likely be unable to call any GFAST module directly without modifcation.
+     Furthermore, the calling sequences have been altered for C's benefit so the Python legacy source will likely be unable to call any GFASTc module directly without modification to the call sequence.
 I do not recommend using this functionality until the c_src is stabilized as the interfaces will likely not reflect the changes in the C calling sequences.

 Examples: